inspiringhopechurch/inspiringhopechurch.com/README.md

 > _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-Open the `inspiringhope.gatsby` directory in your code editor of choice and edit or add components.
+Open the `inspiringhopechurch.com` directory in your code editor of choice and edit or add components.
 When you save your changes the browser will update in real time!

 ## 🧐 What's inside?